ricscar2570/MyImageClassifier/README for Train and Predict.md

 # MyImageClassifier Command Line
 A Python application that can train an image classifier on a dataset, then predict new images using the trained model.

+Train.py and Predict.py works from the command line too.

 Training a network
 train.py successfully trains a new network on a dataset of images and saves the model to a checkpoint